Karlberg Palace: Modern era

 The park, dating back to the 17th century, has suffered gradual encroachment.
 During the 1860s, the north-eastern corner was cut off by the railway, and a century later, in 1966, the Essingeleden freeway was built over more park land.
 Other motorways have had also been built on part of the park.
 The exterior of the palace was however restored in the 1980s.
 Furthermore, in 2001 an archaeological examination of a nearby burial site, associated with one of the villages out of which Karlberg once was created, unveiled fragments of runestones — including one from an image stone and another featuring the proto-Norse Elder Futhark.
 Karlberg Palace is owned by the State and is managed by the Swedish Fortifications Agency.
+Karlberg Palace served as the Olympic Village for competitors in equestrian events at the 1956 Summer Olympics.